Worst Cooks in America season 29

 Worst Cooks in America 29, also known as Talented & Terrible, is the twenty-ninth season of the American competitive reality television series Worst Cooks in America.
 It premiered on Food Network on July 28, 2025 and concluded on September 1, 2025.
+Todd Zimmerman was the winner of this season, with Cari Westerman as the runner-up.

 Format

 Worst Cooks in America is an American reality television series in which contestants (referred to as "recruits") with poor cooking skills undergo a culinary boot camp for the chance to win $25,000 and a Food Network cooking set.
 The recruits are trained on the various basic cooking techniques including baking, knife skills, temperature, seasoning and preparation.
 Each episode features two core challenges: the Skills Drill, which tests their grasp of basic techniques demonstrated by the chef mentors, and the Main Dish Challenge, where they must apply those skills to recreate or invent a more complex dish under specific guidelines.
 The weakest performers from each team are eliminated at the end of each episode.
 The final two contestants prepare a restaurant-quality, three-course meal for a panel of food critics, who evaluate the dishes based on taste, presentation, and overall improvement.